-OptiView DAB IHC Detection Kit (OptiView) is an indirect, biotin-free system for detecting mouse IgG, mouse IgM, and rabbit primary antibodies.
-The kit is intended to identify targets by immunohistochemistry (IHC) in sections of formalin-fixed, paraffin-embedded and frozen tissue that are stained on the VENTANA automated slide stainers and visualized by light microscopy.
-The clinical interpretation of any staining, or the absence of staining, must be complemented by morphological studies and evaluation of proper controls.
+ultraView Universal DAB Detection Kit is an indirect, biotin-free system for detecting mouse IgG, mouse IgM and rabbit primary antibodies.
+The kit is intended to identify targets by immunohistochemistry in sections of formalin-fixed, paraffin-embedded tissue, or frozen tissue, that are stained on the BenchMark IHC/ISH instrument.